Menu

 API keys Each AI requires its own API key from its provider.
 WaxFrame connects directly to each AI on your behalf using these keys.
 You are billed by each provider for the tokens you use — WaxFrame itself does not charge per use.

 What it costs One-time API credits, not monthly subscriptions.
 Gemini has a generous free tier (with billing left off your Google AI Studio account) — pair it with one paid provider (about $5 in credits) and you have the two AIs needed to start.
-The paid providers (ChatGPT, Claude, DeepSeek, xAI, Perplexity) start around $5 each in one-time credits.
+The paid providers (ChatGPT, Claude, Mistral, xAI, Perplexity) start around $5 each in one-time credits.
 A 3-AI hive runs about $10; all six providers about $30 total — versus the $120+/month an equivalent stack of consumer subscriptions would cost.
-Heads up: once you enable billing on Google AI Studio, Gemini can start charging per token — watch your AI Studio usage page during longer runs, especially with Gemini as Builder.
+Heads up: once you enable billing on Google AI Studio, Gemini can start charging per token — watch your AI Studio usage page(opens in a new tab) during longer runs, especially with Gemini as Builder.
 Per-provider pricing and billing links are in the API Key Guide.

 AIs without keys AIs without a saved key are displayed but skipped automatically every round.
 They stay in your hive and are ready to use as soon as you add a key.